talon-one/talon_go/docs/ManagementApi.md

 ## GetDashboardStatistics

-> InlineResponse20016 GetDashboardStatistics(ctx, loyaltyProgramId, rangeStart, rangeEnd, optional)
+> InlineResponse20018 GetDashboardStatistics(ctx, loyaltyProgramId, rangeStart, rangeEnd, optional)

 Get statistics for loyalty dashboard

-Retrieve the statistics displayed on the specified loyalty program's dashboard, such as the total active points, pending points, spent points, and expired points.  **Important:** The returned data does not include the current day.
-All statistics are updated daily at 11:59 PM in the loyalty program time zone.
+Retrieve the statistics displayed on the specified loyalty program's dashboard, such as the total active points, pending points, spent points, and expired points.  > [!important] The returned data does not include the current day.
+All statistics > are updated daily at 11:59 PM in the loyalty program time zone.

 ### Required Parameters